 Remember, this condition is driven by the hard work they put in masking their struggles during the school day.
 To use Ross Greene’s (below) terminology: The demands on your child exceed their skill set, even with support.
 Which, in turn, depletes their cognitive horsepower.

 In other words, their IEP is insufficient, inappropriate, or not being followed.
 If the workload were appropriate or had the appropriate support, meltdowns would not occur at any time during or after the school day.

 Sure, all kids have a bad day occasionally.
 But it should not be a normal expectation that it takes our kids so much effort to get through the day that they have nothing left to give at 3:00.

 The concept that “what happens at school and home are separate” is an outdated, antiquated notion, and some IEP teams will take more convincing than others.

 Accept the Compliment: You are the Safe Space.

 As Dr. Phil always says, “For kids, the home should be their soft place to land.”
 At least take some comfort in knowing that your child feels comfortable and able to be their true self with you.
 It also totally sucks to see your child in such distress.

 I know it’s hard.
 I live this too–I often have to cancel afternoon or evening plans because my child cannot handle it.
-Truly, I understand this and the disappointment and frustration.
-But, as our kids keep it together, keep it together for them.
-Do not let them know that they are frustrating to you.
+Truly, I understand this.

-Good Luck and you can post in our Facebook group if you have more questions.
+Good Luck, and you can post in our chat group if you have more questions.